 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), shows that the project area is not within the boundaries of the National Register of Historic Places (NRHP)-eligible or listed property, nor is it located near a Traditional Urban Center and/or Historic District.
+The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) shows that the project area is not within the boundaries of the National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District, but the project site is approximately 0.21 mi southeast of the Lares Centros Urbanos.
+It is also 0.36 mi southeast of the San Jose Church (Catholic) that has a pending determination for El Registro Nacional de Lugares Históricos (RNLH) status, and 0.51 miles to the southwest of Hacienda Los Torres (RNLH#06000896) which has been listed under Criteria C, and is recommended eligible under Criteria A. None of these cultural properties are located within visual sight of the proposed greenhouse site and therefore no adverse effects to them will result.